-Discover Newcastle's heritage buildings and environment at a leisurely pace by taking a heritage walk, or even perhaps a family scavenger hunt.
+Discover Newcastle's rich mix of heritage buildings and places at a leisurely pace by taking a heritage walk, or even perhaps a family scavenger hunt.

 Convict and Industry Walk